TomLisankie/readertron/README.md

+3. deploy and reindex
+4. write note

+- why two index delayed jobs on adding a post?
 - search should be faster
   - any indexing problems on the database because of reader_id and/or deleted_at?
   - run as a service somewhere else?